YuukiPS/Chatbot/src/data/dataset.md

 Q: How to use command `/command`?\
 A: Before using command `/command`, make sure that you already enter command `/player set` to set your player data.
 After that, you can use command `/command` to access command list

+Q: How to localhost GIO in Android?\
+A: There is no way you can do localhost on Android.
+Please check on https://discord.com/channels/964119462188040202/1049101257933066322/1099495316924944484 to get more information about how to localhost in you're Android phone

+Q: Is the server down?\
+A: Please check on channel <#1051149545779777586>.
+To get information if the server is down

+Q: I have issue with YuukiPS Launcher that doesn't open it, How can I fix this issue\
+A: If you have issue with YuukiPS Launcher that not open when you run .exe\nMake sure you have download and install DotNet (.NET) from this link: <https://dotnet.microsoft.com/en-us/download/dotnet/6.0/runtime>\nAnd please check documents for how to setup YuukiPS Launcher here: <https://doc.yuuki.me/docs/tutorial-connect/pc/yuukips-launcher>

+Q: Will I get banned if I play on YuukiPS?\
+A: There is no report that someone got banned by playing on YuukiPS or Private Server.
+But if you still worried about it, then don't play Private Server.

+Q: Can you send me a fiddler script for Honkai: Star Rail?\
+A: You can check [here](https://doc.yuuki.me/docs/tutorial-connect/pc/fiddler) to get fiddler script for Honkai: Star Rail